 7. Shop Fox W1410 Table Saw Fence with Standard Rails

-I’ve been quite impressed with the Shop Fox W1410 Fence, particularly its standard rails, which come with some standout features.
-The inclusion of ball-bearing guides ensures a smooth and effortless sliding motion during use.
-What I find especially convenient are the fine-positioning knobs on both sides of the fence.
-They make quick adjustments a breeze, regardless of whether your wood is mounted on the left or right side and irrespective of your dominant hand.
+What I find especially convenient about the Shop Fox W1410 Fence are the fine-positioning knobs on both sides of the fence.
+They make quick adjustments a breeze, regardless whether your wood is mounted on the left or right side and irrespective of your dominant hand.
 This level of control certainly enhances the precision of your cuts.

-Locks at each end ensure that rips are held securely.
+The locks at each end ensure that rips are held securely.
 The rip fence capacity is 25 inches.
 However, the Shop Fox W1410 fence was made to fit table saws of 27 inches.
 You will have to drill new holes during installation.

 What I Like